Lawyers That Sue Police Departments

 - Civil Rights Damages – remedies for the violation of your civil rights, inflicted upon you by the police officers.

 - Actual Damages – remedies for pain and suffering, lost wages, and any expense related to the incident.

-- Punitive Damages – usually awarded in addition to actual damages, and are intended to punish the defendants.
+- Punitive Damages – usually awarded in additiopn to actual damages, and are intended to punish the defendants.

 Do I Need an Attorney to Sue the Police?

 If you are considering a police misconduct lawsuit then it is important to contact a qualified civil right lawyer who deals with these types of cases on a frequent basis.
+Car accident loans from NPR GROUP.
 Lawyers that sue police departments are typically specialized and focus exclusively on civil rights and police matters.